end222/Wildfire/Readme.md

 Status of the project:
 - Booting
-- Printing info in the screen(still needs improvement)
+- Printing info in the screen, including '\n' character and also vertical scrolling if the screen gets filled up

 Next tasks:
-- Improve printing info into the screen (new lines and scrolling)
+- Keyboard interruptions